glowkeeper/IntroToBuilding3DGamesInUnity/README.md

 # An Introduction to Building 3D Games in Unity

-Welcome to _An Introduction to Building 3D Games in Unity_, a 3-hour workshop run for foundation year students at the [University of Roehampton](https://www.roehampton.ac.uk/).
+Welcome to _An Introduction to Building 3D Games in Unity_.

+The documentation here form the materials for a 3-hour workshop run for foundation year students at the [University of Roehampton](https://www.roehampton.ac.uk/).

 ## Table of Contents
 <!-- no toc -->